Shabir Sulthan

 Shabir Tabare Alam, known professionally as Shabir Sulthan, is a Singaporean singer-songwriter, record producer, music composer, and performer.
 Most of his lyrics are in Tamil.

 He won the inaugural singing competition Vasantham Star 2005, hosted by MediaCorp Vasantham TV Channel.
 His Yaayum song from the film Sagaa was a sleeper hit in India and around the world.

 After performing in the 2007 National Day Parade, Shabir noted there weren’t many songs performed in Tamil.
 He composed "Singai Naadu", a Tamil song for the 2012 National Day Parade.
-The Singapore Prime Minister, Lee Hsien Loong, praised the song, and Shabir won the Singapore Youth Award, the national honour the Singapore government gives young achievers.
+Former Singapore Prime Minister, Lee Hsien Loong, praised the song, and Shabir won the Singapore Youth Award, the national honour the Singapore government gives young achievers.